jzohrab/practicing-guitar/docs/index.rst

 Practicing Guitar
 =================

-A curated source of ideas and techniques for guitar practicing.
+A curated source of ideas and techniques for electric and acoustic guitar practice.

 .. list-table::
    :widths: 25 50